Some Black men lose faith in Biden, Democrats in 2024

 By Trevor Hunnicutt and Jarrett Renshaw

-WASHINGTON, Aug 1 (Reuters) - Bahta Mekonnen, a 28-year-old U.S. Army captain from the key voting state of Georgia, is among the millions of Black voters who helped deliver President Joe Biden the White House in 2020.
+WASHINGTON, Aug 1 (Reuters) - Bahta Mekonnen, a 28-year-old in the key voting state of Georgia, is among the millions of Black voters who helped deliver President Joe Biden the White House in 2020.

 Three years later, he is one of the voters who Democrats fear could cost Biden a second term in 2024.